Mikakoki/AcousticScattering/readme.md

-# Mathematica Code Repository
+# Redirection and Splitting of Sound Waves by a Periodic Chain of Thin Perforated Cylindrical Shells

 ## Overview
-This repository showcases Mathematica code examples and demonstrations.
+This repository showcases Mathematica code for recoding this [article](https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.7.064034).

 ## Contents
-- Visualization scripts
+- Theoretical Analysis
 - Mathematical computations
 - Plotting examples

-## Running the Code
+- Errors of the Code
-1. Ensure Mathematica is installed
-2. Open notebooks directly
-3. Run code snippets

 ## Example Codes